andrewlhitt/CitrineChallenge/README.md

 Submission for the Citrine Coding Challenge

 ## Installation
 This program was written to run with Python 3.6.3 (with Anaconda).
-The only external dependency, other than the provided Constraint file, is NumPy, which can be installed with “pip3 install numpy” (or other Python library install processes).
+The only external dependency, other than the provided Constraint file, is NumPy, which can be installed with “<code>pip3 install numpy</code>” (or other Python library install processes).

+Once installed, the program can be run with "<code>python3 sampler.py input.txt output.txt n_results</code>".

 ## Problem
 Identify valid regions of high-dimensional hypercube with hidden constraints.